buildingSMART/IFC4.3.x-development/content/introduction.md

 * the property set definitions that are part of this standard start with the prefix "Pset_" and continue with the English words in CamelCase naming convention;
 * the quantity set definitions that are part of this standard start with the prefix "Qto_" and continue with the English words in CamelCase naming convention.

+{%- if not is_iso -%}
-buildingSMART International publishes translations of those terms and concepts into other human languages.
+buildingSMART International publishes translations of those terms and concepts into other human languages on [translations.buildingsmart.org](https://translations.buildingsmart.org).
+{%- endif -%}

 ## Model View Definitions

-buildingSMART International publishes official model view definitions (MVDs) as related specifications.
+Official model view definitions (MVDs) exist as related specifications.
 The official MVD policy for IFC 4.3 currently holds 3 levels of implementation for IFC:

 - Reference View
 - Alignment Based Reference View
 - Design Transfer view

 These three MVDs can be seen as three levels of implementation for IFC 4.3.
 They are gradual levels adding more advanced features to the implementations.
+{%- if not is_iso -%}
+The documentation is deposited at [standards.buildingsmart.org](https://standards.buildingsmart.org).
+{%- endif -%}

 ## Architecture